nishanthnishanth27/AI-NEWS-REPORTER/README.md

 ### **1. AI-Powered Tamil Summarization**
 The app utilizes the **Gemini 1.5 Flash API** to analyze complex news articles and generate concise, two-line summaries in Tamil.
 This allows users to grasp the core of any story instantly.

-### **2. Real-Time Activity Tracking (EmailJS)**
-To enhance engagement and security, the system is integrated with **EmailJS**.
-Whenever a user opens the app or performs a search, an automated notification is sent to the developer's personal email
 ## 🛠️ **Professional Tech Stack**

 <p align="left">